Presenting Cana on “The Watchman” Show

 Where are the Stone Jars of Cana?

-Cana is about 10 km north of Nazareth.
+Cana is about 6 miles north of Nazareth.
 Despite its significance in Christianity, most of its population is Muslim.
 The Catholic and Greek-Orthodox churches are a short walk from the main road crossing the village.
-It is recommended to combine a tour to Cana with a visit to Nazareth, Sepphoris, and other sites around the Sea of Galilee.

 A tour of Cana can be combined with a day tour of the Galilee.